ayman-anwar/DAA-lab-Tracing/Prog-5/README.md

               printDecode(node.right,newVal)
             if (not node.left and not node.right):
               print(f"  {newVal}  -->  {node.symbol}")
 * This function simply prints in Value --> character format
+* Works same as encoding part.

 <hr>
 <a name="rest_code"></a>